edchat/docs/dojox/editor/plugins/BidiSupport.rst

 .. image :: BidiButtons.png

-or/and using the following shotcuts:
+or/and using the following shortcuts:

 - Ctrl + 0    Set RTL text direction
 - Ctrl + 8    Set LTR text direction